-Sexual assault is a crime of violence in which sex is used as a weapon to harm and humiliate the survivor.
-It is experienced by the survivor as a traumatic event, similar to combat conditions, natural disasters, or accidents.
-When someone experiences a traumatic event, it causes physical and psychological reactions that can be intense and confusing for both the survivor and his/her loved ones.
+Sexual assault is a type of violence in which sex is used as a weapon to harm and or humiliate the survivor.
+It is experienced by the survivor as a traumatic event.
+Like survivors of other traumatic events (ie. Combat survivors, survivors of natural disasters, etc.), survivors of sexual assault may experience intense physical and psychological reactions.
+These can be difficult and confusing for both the survivor and their loved ones.

-The trauma of sexual assault is uniquely difficult for survivors to recover from because it involves the violation of their most personal space, and it was likely committed by someone known to them, causing them to question their judgment and trust of others.
-Additionally, sexual assault is the only crime for which the victim is routinely blamed.
+Recovering from the trauma of sexual assault is uniquely difficult, as sexual assault violates a survivor's most personal space.
+Survivors who were assaulted by someone they know may come to question their judgment and their trust in others.
+Additionally, sexual assault survivors are routinely blamed for their own victimization.
 Nearly all survivors fear not being believed, being blamed for the assault, and being made to feel ashamed by loved ones and authorities.
 Unfortunately, these fears are too often realized.